 Our next highlight is another waterfall, Skógafoss, located at the foot of a very famous volcano, Eyjafjallajökull.
 On a clear day, you will also get a great view of another volcano mountain glacier, Mýrdalsjokull.
 As we continue on, we come to Reynisfjara, a black beach where some fantastic sights, such as the picturesque basalt column formations and the famous Reynisdrangar peaks, will greet us.
 We will drive through the charming small town of Vík on our way to our accommodation.

 Throughout the entire day, you can expect to see breathtaking landscapes consisting of vast lava fields, waterfalls, black sands and glacier tongues.
 We will enjoy a relaxing evening, if the conditions are right we will hunt for those northern lights!
 The countryside close to Vatnajökull glacier, away from the city lights, is perfect for spotting this natural phenomenon.
-Your hotel will be in the Skaftafell area.
+Your hotel will be in a small town, Hof.